jbloomlab/dms_tools2/docs/index.rst

     * Estimate :ref:`diffsel` when imposing a pressure such as antibody selection.

+    * Estimate the :ref:`fracsurvive` for each mutation when imposing a strong pressure such as antibody selection.

 The `dms_tools2 source code`_ is freely available under a `GPLv3`_ license.
 `dms_tools2`_ is a re-write of the earlier `dms_tools <http://github.com/jbloomlab/dms_tools>`_ package.